 You get the impression the tiny lanes that wrap around this small estate act as a sort of fortification, one designed to confuse invaders and protect this patch of heaven.
 And heaven it is – 280 acres of rolling hills and ancient woodland, with wild flowers, pristine rivers, strutting pheasants and the odd red deer commuting across the fields.
 It’s England circa 1964 with nothing but birdsong to break the peace and glorious walks that start at the front door.
 As for Loyton, it’s a great little base for a night or two deep in the hills.
 It mixes contemporary interiors with an old-school feel – roaring fires, comfy sofas, wonderful art, even a snooker room.
 Bedrooms have warm colours and smart fabrics, perhaps a sleigh bed or a claw-foot bath, then books and robes and crisp white linen.
-Breakfast is a treat – bacon and sausages from home-reared pigs, eggs from estate hens – and there’s dinner by arrangement, perhaps local asparagus, lemon sole, walnut and fruit crumble.
+Breakfast is a treat – bacon and sausages from home-reared pigs, eggs from estate hens – and dinner can be arranged.
 Take the whole house and bring the family or come for the odd night of live jazz.
-Exmoor waits, as do good local restaurants.